- About the UBC

-More than 130 years after the founding of the UBC, some of the tools within the emblem are no longer common on jobsites.
-However, all of the design elements and the values they represent remain a vital part of the Brotherhood.
+While some of the tools depicted in the emblem are no longer common on job sites, all of the design elements and the values they represent remain vital to the Brotherhood:

-Similar elements and symbolism make up our union label, which is affixed to quality products made by UBC members.
+Similar elements and symbols appear on our union label, which is affixed to quality products made by UBC members.